MLisiecki/defox-seosuite-lite/README.md

 ## Configuration

 Navigate to **Stores → Configuration → Defox → SEO Suite** in your Magento admin panel.
+Do not forget to create a folder for sitemap.xml on Your host.

 ### Basic Setup